 Campfires are generally designed to be small enough to provide adequate warmth and heat for cooking for a small group of campers.
 The most widely known type of campfire is the teepee.

 It involves placing sticks leaning up against each other and ignited by lighting some kindling and tinder.
-Since they a relatively small, campfires are suited to sit near and keep cozy.
+Since they a relatively small, campfires are suited to sit near and keep cozy, and the smoke will keep bees away.

 What is a bonfire?